fdazen/fda-documentation/IBE_general.md

 Additional settings that are used by IBE can be found in other areas of the Admin Settings.

-**Contact Details:** In order to create the best appearance, you should upload a company logo for IBE 3.5.Note - Any logo used should have a white background color.
+**Contact Details:** (under 'Property Info') In order to create the best appearance, you should upload a company logo for IBE 3.5.Note - Any logo used should have a white background color and be in JPEG format.

-**Edit Room type:** You may add as many images to IBE as you like and they will display in a gallery.
-The is a great new feature to allow guests to get the full picture of the room they will be staying at.
+**Room Types:** (under 'Rooms') You may add as many images to IBE as you like and they will display in a gallery.
+This is a great new feature to allow guests to get the full picture of the room they will be staying at.
 Simply add 3 pictures at a time, save and then add more.
 The preferred image type is JPEG.

 You may also change the ‘room alias’.
 The default is ‘room’, but other options can be ‘bed’ or ‘site’ for hostels and campgrounds respectively.
-IBE will replace the word ‘room’ with the chosen the room alias in IBE.
+IBE will replace the word ‘room’ with the chosen room alias in IBE.
+Be aware that the title, description, max occupancy, default occupancy, and selected amenities are all displayed by IBE.

-**Stay Restrictions:** Stay Restrictions can now be accessed via the Rates section.
-Set special stay restrictions for your online booking guests.
+**Stay Restrictions:** (under 'Rates') Set special stay restrictions for your online booking guests.
 Typically, this is used for minimum night stays but can also advertise promotions.
 Simply enter a start and end date for the period and a message to your guests.
-Note - The previously used ‘Special Periods’ section does not apply to IBE 3 and above.

 **Close Out Periods:** Use the ‘Stay Restrictions’ option under the Rates tab to close out the dates that people can book rooms for your property online.
 These close out periods may be for as little as one night or for several months at a time.
 Create a period by selecting a date range and select the room type(s) to close for that period.
 An optional description for your reference may be added.
-Use stay restrictions.
-Note -The Close Out Periods option under the IBE tab does not apply to IBE versions 3 and above.

-**Publish Rooms:** This feature closes out or “protects” a room type from being booked by IBE and the OTA/GDS services.
+**Published Rooms:** (under 'Rooms') This feature closes out or “protects” a room type from being booked by IBE and the OTA/GDS services.
 A value of 0 will free sell all available rooms each night.
 A value equal to the total number of rooms in a room type will close it from being sold online.
 A value in between 0 and the total for a room type will stop selling that room type when your room availability is down to the number entered.

-**Categories:** Define the categories that will be displayed on IBE for POS items.
+**Categories:** (under POS) Define the categories that will be displayed on IBE for POS items.
+Only categories that have POS items that are assigned to be shown on IBE will be displayed.

-**POS Product:** Any POS item that will be included in IBE should be accompanied by an image that illustrates the item for sale.
+**Products:** (under POS) Any POS item that will be included in IBE should be accompanied by an image that illustrates the item for sale.
 You must keep POS item descriptions under 255 characters long.

-**Guest Messages:** IBE uses three of the guest messages during the booking process.
+**Guest Messages:** (under 'General') IBE uses three of the guest messages during the booking process.

 - **Invoice message:** shown to the guest on the booking page, confirmation page and sent in the confirmation email